athilalexandre/AllNime/README.md

 ### 📖 About the Project

-**Anime Master** is a modern and comprehensive web application for managing your anime journey.
+**AllNime** is a modern and comprehensive web application for managing your anime journey.
 Built with React and Vite, it offers a smooth and responsive experience for discovering, rating, and organizing your favorite animes.

 ### ✨ Main Features